Sacramento Digs Gardening logo

 That’s how I ended up with a bunch of crazy squash.
 From the outside, they looked sort of like banana squash, but not quite as big (thankfully).
 Maybe they had papaya squash or more likely butternut squash in their parentage; their size and shape reminded me of a football, only rounder.
 (A rugby ball, perhaps?)

 Their insides, once cooked, tasted like pumpkin.
-So, that made these squash crazy versatile, too.
+So that made these squash crazy versatile, too.
 They can go savory or sweet.

 So how do you approach a football-size mystery?
 First, wash the skin well, scrubbing off any accumulated grime.
 With a long sharp knife on a firm cutting surface, cut in half, then quarters.
-That makes it easier to scrap out the seeds.
+That makes it easier to scrape out the seeds.

 After seeding, peel the skin and cut the flesh into 1-inch chunks.
 Those chunks can be steamed; they’ll be tender in about 20 to 30 minutes.
 The cooked flesh can be mashed and used in any pumpkin recipe such as pumpkin bread, soup or cookies.